earthly/earthly/docs/earthfile/earthfile.md

 #### Description

 The command `VERSION` identifies which set of features to enable in Earthly while handling the corresponding Earthfile.
-The `VERSION` command is optional; however if specified, it must be the first command in the Earthfile.
+The `VERSION` command is currently optional;
+however will become manditory in a future version of Earthly.
+When specified, `VERSION` must be the first command in the Earthfile.

 | Version number | enabled features |
 | --- | --- | --- |